-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "1934 Act"), requires Nucor's directors, executive officers and persons who beneficially own more than 10% of the outstanding shares of Nucor's common stock (collectively, the "reporting persons") to file with the SEC initial reports of their beneficial ownership and reports of changes in their beneficial ownership of Nucor's common stock.
-Based solely on a review of such reports and written representations made by Nucor's directors and executive officers with respect to the completeness and timeliness of their filings, Nucor believes that the reporting persons complied with all applicable Section 16(a) filing requirements on a timely basis during 2017.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "1934 Act"), requires Nucor's directors and executive officers and persons who beneficially own more than 10% of the outstanding shares of Nucor common stock (collectively, the "reporting persons") to file with the SEC initial reports of their beneficial ownership of Nucor common stock and reports of changes in their beneficial ownership of Nucor common stock.
+Based solely on a review of such reports and written representations made by Nucor's directors and executive officers with respect to the completeness and timeliness of their filings, Nucor believes that the reporting persons complied with all applicable Section 16(a) filing requirements on a timely basis during 2018.